emanuel-kopp/emanuel-kopp/README.md

 I'm an evolutionary agroecologist with a strong background in plant genetics, ecological modeling, and statistical analysis.
 I hold a PhD in Ecology from the University of Zurich, where I explored plant cooperation and competition using genomic and phenotypic data.

-🔍 I love working at the intersection of ecology, data science, and reproducible research.
+🔍 I love working at the intersection of ecology, data science, and genetics.
 📊 I specialize in R and Julia, with growing experience in machine learning and scientific software development.
 🌱 I'm particularly interested in applications of novel concepts and methods to bridge ecology, evolutionary biology and agriculture.